 Certum CA and Certum Trusted Network CA certification authorities own at least one self-certificate.
-A private key corresponding to a public key contained in a self-certificate is used solely for signing of public keys of certification authorities Certum Level I CA, Certum Level II CA, Certum Level IV CA, Certum Partners, Certum Extended Validation CA and Certum Class 1 CA or other certification authorities established on the basis of this documentation (e.g. providing non-repudiation services) and issuing of Certificate Revocation List and operational certificates of a certification authority, necessary for the operation of the authority issuing the certificates.
-A similar purpose is intended for private keys being held by each authority: Certum Level I CA, Certum Level II CA, Certum Level III CA, Certum Level IV CA, Certum Partners, Certum Extended Validation CA, Certum Class 1 CA and corresponding to public keys included in certificates issued by Certum CA oraz Certum Trusted Network CA for each of these authorities.
+A private key corresponding to a public key contained in a self-certificate is used solely for signing of public keys of intermediate certification authorities and issuing of Certificate Revocation List and operational certificates of a certification authority, necessary for the operation of the authority issuing the certificates.
+A similar purpose is intended for private keys being held by each authority and corresponding to public keys included in certificates issued by Certum CA oraz Certum Trusted Network CA for each of these authorities.